pybraries/pybraries/docs/readme.rst

 You can also use pybraries to find information about many aspects of open source packages and repositories.

-This release is a pre-alpha.
+Pybraries is currently at pre-alpha.
-Pybraries is functional but bugs and breaking changes are likely.
+It is functional but bugs and breaking changes are likely.

 Quick Start
 -----------